This is a list of projects I am working on, or have worked on. All are open source.

 - Retired projects:

-- This is taking some of the ideas of TogetherJS, some of the tech from Browser Mirror, and thinking about them all in the context of a browser session.
+- This took some of the ideas of TogetherJS, some of the tech from Browser Mirror, and thinking about them all in the context of a browser session.
 It’s implemented as a Firefox addon.
-The model we’ve come to is one where a group of people share everything they do in a specific browser, with awareness of what each person is doing (both in general, and with in-page feedback using TogetherJS), and people can join and present to each other in this context.
+The model we came to is one where a group of people share everything they do in a specific browser, with mutual awareness of what each person is doing (both in general, and with in-page feedback using TogetherJS), and people can join and present to each other in this context.

 - TogetherJS (formerly TowTruck)

-- My current project at Mozilla.
+- My previous project at Mozilla.
 This is a service to enable real-time collaboration on any site.

 - An experiment in extracting structured data from web sites.
 Works as a Firefox addon.
 This is basically furloughed (as of April 2013) pending progress on Web Activities.
 The addon allows custom scrapers to be run on sites, with several levels of separation to both allow scraping scripts to run safely and isolated from the site receiving the data.
 There is some more information on this site.